unjs/h3/README.md

 app.use(router);
 ```

-**Tip:** We can register same route more than once with different methods.
+**Tip:** We can register the same route more than once with different methods.

 Routes are internally stored in a [Radix Tree](https://en.wikipedia.org/wiki/Radix_tree) and matched using [unjs/radix3](https://github.com/unjs/radix3).